drmibell/node-red-contrib-simple-gate/README.md

 ## Usage

-The gate node will transmit the input message to its output when in the "open" state and block it when "closed."
+The `gate` node will transmit the input message to its output when in the "open" state and block it when "closed."

-Messages with the user-defined topic <code>Control Topic</code> (set when the node is deployed) are not passed through but are used to control the state of the gate.
+Messages with the user-defined topic `Control Topic` (set when the node is deployed) are not passed through but are used to control the state of the gate.

-When first deployed or after a default command, the gate is in the user-selected state defined by <code>Default State</code>.

-Control messages can have values representing commands for open, close, toggle, and default.
-The (case-insensitive) strings representing these commands are be set by the user when the node is deployed.
+Control messages can have values representing commands for `open`, `close`, `toggle`, and `default`.
+The (case-insensitive) strings representing these commands are set by the user when the node is deployed.
 If a control message is received but not recognized, there is no output or change of state, and the node reports an error.

+When first deployed or after a `default` command, the gate is in the user-selected state defined by `Default State`.

 ## Node status
-The state of the gate is indicated by a status object (dot), with green = open, red = closed.
+The state of the gate is indicated by a status object (dot) and text, either green/'open' or red/'closed'.